 Reducing the level of cholesterol in your blood can help to prevent heart disease.
 Some cholesterol is made by your body and some comes from the food you eat so try to cut down on the amount of fat in your diet.
 However, even if you already eat healthily, you may still have a high cholesterol level, particularly if other members of your family do.
 You may need to take medicines to reduce high cholesterol depending on what is causing it.
 See our frequently asked questions for more information.

-Drinking alcohol within the daily recommended amount (two to three units of alcohol a day for women and three to four units for men) may help to reduce the risk of heart disease if you’re over 45.
+Drinking alcohol within the daily recommended amount may help to reduce the risk of heart disease if you’re over 45.
 If you drink more than this, any beneficial effect of alcohol is outweighed by the risk of damage to your heart, leading to high blood pressure, or weakening or enlargement of your heart muscle meaning it can’t pump blood effectively.

 If you don’t drink alcohol, don’t start as there are other ways to protect yourself from heart disease, such as exercising regularly and stopping smoking.
 If you have heart disease or a heart condition, talk to your GP about whether it’s safe for you to drink alcohol.

-Try to have one or two alcohol-free days each week.
-This will prevent your body from getting used to having alcohol every day.
-However, even if you haven't had any alcohol during the week, it isn’t safe to drink more than the daily recommended number of units in one go at the weekend.
+Having at least two alcohol-free days a week will prevent your body from getting used to having alcohol every day.
+However, even if you haven't had any alcohol during the week, it isn’t safe to save up the allowance for a weekend drinking binge.
 Binge drinking is generally accepted to be drinking more than double the daily recommended amount at one time.
 Binge drinking is likely to be considerably worse for your health than drinking less but more often.

 Think about the number of units you drink – some drinks may be stronger than you realise.
 The labels of many bottled and canned drinks will tell you the number of units they contain.